cs1302uga/cs1302-tutorials/javafx/javafx.md

    [MacOS users](https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/MacOS.md) or
    [Windows 10 users](https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/Windows10.md).

-   Also, the `-X` and `-Y` options can be used individually without the other.
-See the manual page for `ssh` for more information.
+   Also, the `-X` and `-Y` options can be used individually with orwithout each other.
+   See the manual page for `ssh` for more information about the differences between these two options.

 1. Use the following command to download and execute a shell script that retrieves the starter code for this tutorial and places it into a subdirectory